 What you need to do now:

-From April 6th, you need to make sure you’re keeping the right records.
+You need to make sure you’re keeping the right records.
 HMRC require you to keep three elements of evidence, all of which you should already have in place:

 1. To be eligible, Small Donations must be banked at bank or post office branch in the UK.
 You must keep evidence to show that you have deposited at least the amount claimed under GASDS.
 So, for example, if after a service you have £250 which is eligible for the small donations scheme, the amount banked must be at least that.
 In practice, because of cash in Gift-Aided planned giving envelopes it will be higher than that – this is fine.
 It doesn’t need banking separately.